dev-bittu/lotus-grammar/grammar/functions/function_declaration.md

 ---

 ## **Functions with Variadic Arguments**
-MyLang supports variadic arguments using `...`, allowing you to pass a variable number of arguments.
+Lotus supports variadic arguments using `...`, allowing you to pass a variable number of arguments.

 ### Example:
 ```lotus